 - refer you to a doctor who specialises in sleep disorders

 Treatment for excessive sleepiness will depend on what's causing it.
 It may include medicine to help keep you awake.
-In some cases, there may not be any medicine that helps.

 Causes of hypersomnia